UedaTakeyuki/view/README.md

 {"ok":false,"reason":"ViewID not valid"}
 ```

-In this case, you should make sure if correct view_is was set by setid.sh command.
+In this case, you should make sure if correct view_id was set by setid.sh command.

 ### Debug